zdnemz/fun-with-python/src/day-calculator/README.md

 ```

 ## Contributions
 You can contribute by providing suggestions, reporting bugs, or adding new features.
-Please follow the contribution guidelines in [/CONTRIBUTING.md](CONTRIBUTING.md).
+Please follow the contribution guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## License
-This program is licensed under the [MIT License](LICENSE).
+This program is licensed under the [MIT License](/LICENSE).